 Students are also assisting farmers, ecologists and scientists from the University of Tasmania with valuable research which will help to inform future restoration work.
 This includes investigating the genetic diversity of local provenance seed and tracking the movements of native and feral predators across the Midlands in an effort to develop an animal-centric model of restoration.

-Students began their involvement in Tasmania Island Ark in 2014 helping with the planting and caging of 280,000 trees on farms including our permanent research sites at Cressy and Ross.
+Students began their involvement in Tasmania Island Ark in 2014 helping with the planting and caging of 280,000 trees on farms, including our research sites at Cressy and Ross.
 The project gives students a chance to develop their understanding of local biodiversity issues and learning pathways as they work on practical tasks beside researchers.

 Another partnership with Campbell Town High School students, and architecture and design students from the University of Tasmania, is focused around creating a sculpture trail in Ross to showcase the restoration.

 Events for students, like geography field days for Year 11 and 12 students, supplement learning and provide schools with the opportunity to study the connection between people, places and environment.